DEFRA/forms-prototype/app/data/research-rounds/feature-summary.md

 #### Initial Testing (Round 6 - August/September 2024)

 - Users found 'How many times...' initially confusing
+- Quote: "Does that mean multiple-choice, or can users change their answers later?"
+[Round 6, August/September 2024]
 - Recommendation: Provide clearer context or examples, such as 'Add another child'

 ### Evolution of Short Label